txstate-etc/ldap-async/README.md

 # Overview
-This library is a wrapper around [ldapjs](http://ldapjs.org/) providing convenience with a few core principles:
+This library is a wrapper around [ldapts](https://www.npmjs.com/package/ldapts) providing convenience with a few core principles:
 * Focus on promises and async iterators, do away with callbacks and event-emitting streams
 * Always use a connection pool
 * Hide everything having to do with acquiring/releasing connections
 * Provide an easy way to configure with environment variables
 * Provide lots of convenience methods and restructure return data for easier lookups

-# Upgrade from v1.0 to v2.0
+# Upgrade from v2.0 to v3.0
-You WILL have to alter your usage after upgrading to 2.0.
-The major breaking change is the return object from search queries.
-See the section below titled "Return Object".
+The major change in v3.0 is that the library now wraps [ldapts](https://www.npmjs.com/package/ldapts) instead of `ldapjs`, since `ldapjs` is no longer maintained.
+The `ldap-async` API remains the same, but in some cases we were accepting ldapjs-specific objects, such as `Filter` and `Control` objects. `ldapts` offers many of the same objects, but you will need to import them from `ldapts` instead of `ldapjs`.

+Similarly if you are catching specific errors, you will need to compare against the `ldapts` error classes instead of the `ldapjs` ones.
+For example, if you were catching `ldapjs.InvalidCredentialsError`, you will now need to catch `ldapts.InvalidCredentialsError` instead.

 # Getting Started
 ## Standard connection